 Well, it worked.
 Solo’s photos and cover shot hit it out of the park.
 All she had to do was get rid of those pre-game jitters.

-In 2014, purported explicit images of Hope Solo were posted to the image sharing website 4chan as part of a massive Apple iCloud hack that targeted celebs like Jennifer Lawrence, Kate Upton, Ariana Grande, Kaley Cuoco, Gabrielle Union, Kim Kardashian, Vanessa Hudgens and more.
+In 2014, purported explicit images of Hope Solo were posted to the image sharing website 4chan as part of a massive Apple iCloud hack that targeted celebs like Jennifer Lawrence, Kate Upton, Ariana Grande, Kaley Cuoco, Gabrielle Union, Kim Kardashian, Rihanna, Selena Gomez, Vanessa Hudgens and more.

-After the images began circulating on social media, many of these women contacted the FBI and made statements.
-Solo herself called the leak “beyond the bounds of human decency”.
+After the celebrity photos began circulating on social media, many of these women contacted the FBI and made statements.
+Solo herself called the nude pic leak “beyond the bounds of human decency”.

 “In addition, while I understand that the public desires more information regarding the allegations against me, I continue to maintain my innocence against these charges.
 And, once all the facts come to light and the legal process is concluded, I am confident that I will be fully exonerated,” she wrote.